 Barrel-type Cactus Salvage

-Several barrel-type cactus species are present or have the potential to occur in Project disturbance areas.
-These species include cottontop cactus, hedgehog cactus, and Mojave kingcup cactus.
+Two barrel-type cactus species were observed within EP Project work areas.
+These species include California barrel cactus and hedgehog cactus.
 The following is generally a two-person process, recommended to ensure successful transplantation of barrel-type cactus species:

 The plant will be excavated with enough soil mass to maintain a viable root system.
 Small cactus (under eight inches in height) may be excavated with a shovel, with a soil and root mass extending outward three to six inches beyond the base of the plant.
 Cactus larger than eight inches will be prepared by excavation of a 12-inch deep trench around the plant, approximately 12 inches from the base.